How to Make Raw Milk Yogurt in the Instant Pot

 2. If you like to sweeten your yogurt, I recommend adding in any sweeteners and/or flavors after the yogurt has set up in the fridge for at least 8 hours, or after straining.

 3. Raw milk yogurt is usually on the thinner side.
-If you prefer a thicker, Greek style yogurt, be sure to check out the options below for thickening.
+If you prefer a thicker, Greek style yogurt, be sure to check out the options below for thickening, or head to this step by step post on how to make homemade Greek yogurt.

 4. If you are interested in sourcing local raw milk in your area, try looking at Raw Milk Finder.